 From carousels, to auto-playing videos, to lengthy slideshows, we often see products increasingly attempting to serve up attention-grabbing content.
 The more aggressive and front-loaded these things get, the less appealing they become.

-The occasional tooltip can be helpful, especially if it appears in direct response to a user’s action.
-But they can quickly grow out of control.
-Sometimes they come in packs, in the form of walkthroughs, or clumped together as a blocking overlay called “coachmarks.”
+The occasional tooltip can be helpful, if it appears at the right time and place.
+But too often they show up when they’re not needed, attempting to address issues with discoverability in the core UI design.
+Sometimes they come in packs, in the form of serialized walkthroughs, or clumped together as a blocking overlay with multiple tooltips showing at once.
 These things force someone to memorize UI instructions without addressing the underlying issues.

 Chat-o-the-wisp > Chatling > Bantershee